Redundance2

 General

-This function block is used for the redundant control of two identical devices depending on the influencing factors requests ( xEnOne and xEnTwo ), operating hours ( uiOperatingHours1 and uiOperatingHours2 ), running states ( xFb1 and xFb2 ), fault states ( xAlarm1 and xAlarm2 ) and the operating mode for sequence determination ( eModeRedundance ).
-The enablement of the lead and, if necessary, the standby device is determined internally and, taking into account the current sequence iCurrentSequence is transferred to the device outputs xCmd1 and xCmd2 overwritten. \
+This function block is used for redundant control of two identical devices depending on the influencing variables requests (xEnOne and xEnTwo), operating hours (uiOperatingHours1 and uiOperatingHours2), operating states (xFb1 and xFb2), fault conditions (xAlarm1 and xAlarm2) and the operating mode for sequence determination (eModeRedundance).
+The enablement of the leader and, if necessary, the follower device is determined internally and, taking the current sequence iCurrentSequence to the device outputs xCmd1 or xCmd2 .

 Requests xEnOne and xEnTwo

-They are used to determine whether only the lead device or both the lead and the standby device should be requested. \
+They are used to determine whether only the leader device or both the leader and the follower device should be requested.

 xEnOne